sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - Suppose we need to do object detection for our autonomous driver system.
 It needs to identify three classes:

-  1. Pedestrian (Walks on ground).
+  1. Pedestrian.
   2. Car.
   3. Motorcycle.

-- We decided to choose two anchor boxes, a taller one and a wide one .
+- We decided to choose two anchor boxes, a taller one and a wide one (i.e. landscape and portrait).

-  - In practice, we may use five or more handmade anchor boxes, or we may generate them using k-means.
+  - In practice, we may use five or more hand-made anchor boxes, or we may generate them using k-means.

 - The output y would be either 3 x 3 x 2 x 8 or 3 x 3 x 16 in this case.
 Our labeled Y shape will be `[Ny, HeightOfGrid, WidthOfGrid, 16]`, where Ny is number of instances and each row (of size 16) is as follows:

   - `[Pc, bx, by, bh, bw, c1, c2, c3, Pc, bx, by, bh, bw, c1, c2, c3]`

-- Your dataset could be an image with a multiple labels and a rectangle for each label, we should go to your dataset and make the shape and values of Y like we agreed.

   - An example:
     - ![](Images/30.png)
-  - We first initialize all of them to zeros and ?, then for each label and rectangle choose its closest grid point then the shape to fill it and then the best anchor point based on the IOU. so that the shape of Y for one image should be `[HeightOfGrid, WidthOfGrid,16]`
+  - Shape of Y for one image should be `[HeightOfGrid, WidthOfGrid,16]`

-- Train the labeled images on a Conv net. you should receive an output of `[HeightOfGrid, WidthOfGrid,16]` for our case.
+- Train the labeled images on a ConvNet.
+You should receive an output of `[HeightOfGrid, WidthOfGrid,16]` for our case.

-- To make predictions, run the Conv net on an image and run Non-max suppression algorithm for each class you have in our case there are 3 classes.
+- To make predictions, run the ConvNet on an image and run Non-max suppression algorithm for each class you have.
+In our case, there are 3 classes.
+  - This is what the algorithm looks like:
+    - For each grid cell, get 2 predicted bounding boxes.
+    - Get rid of low probability predictions.
+    - For each class, use non-max prediction to generate final predictions (run the algorithm to detect presence of each class).

   - You could get something like that:
     - ![](Images/31.png)